 So enjoy the 2017 spring equinox on March 20 – an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!

-Bottom line: In 2017, the vernal equinox comes on March 20 at 10:29 UTC, or 5:29 a.m.
-Central Daylight Time for us in the central U.S. Everything you need to know about the equinox, here.
+Bottom line: In 2017, the vernal equinox came on March 20 at 10:29 UTC, or 5:29 a.m.
+Central Daylight Time for us in the central U.S. Translate to your time zone here.